Learn about the different types of damages you may qualify for after a car accident in Florida

 Economic damages are those expenses and costs that are directly related to and are a result of the accident.
 The most common forms of compensatory economic damages include:

 - Future loss of wages, benefits, and retirement contributions.
-If your injuries will cause you to change careers, take a lower paying position, miss extensive days for medical care or stop working altogether, your attorney should seek damages for future lost wages.
+If your injuries cause you to change careers, take a lower-paying position, miss extensive days for medical care, or stop working altogether, your attorney should seek damages for future lost wages.
 Again, these will also include any benefit contributions that your employer makes.

 - Cost of lost services.
-If you’re unable to provide services or do normal chores around your home that you normally do — such as mowing the lawn, repairing the car, cleaning the house, or running errands — your attorney can seek compensation for the current and future costs of having to pay someone to provide these services for you.
+If you’re unable to provide services or do chores around your home that you normally do—such as mowing the lawn, repairing the car, cleaning the house, or running errands—your attorney can seek compensation for the current and future costs of having to pay someone to provide these services for you.

 - Child care expenses.
-If you provide care for your children and are unable to because of your accident, your attorney may seek damages for your additional child care expenses.
+If you used to provide care for your children but are no longer able to because of your accident, your attorney may seek damages for your additional child care expenses.

 Your personal injury attorney will work very closely with you to determine the extent of your economic losses.
 Economic losses will vary from case to case based on the extent of your injuries and what types of compensation apply.
 Your attorney will explain in detail what types of compensation you can seek under Florida law and help calculate the full value of your accident case.